 - Add a bit more oil to the pan and heat over medium heat.
 Add the minced garlic and saute until the garlic crisps and turns golden.
 Turn off the heat, remove the pan from heat and set aside.

-- Add most of the brown butter to the potatoes, reserving the sage leaves and a bit of butter for topping (if desired), the cream cheese, and half the minced garlic (reserving the rest for topping) and mash again until incorporated.
+- Add most of the brown butter to the potatoes, reserving the sage leaves and a bit of butter for topping (if desired).
+Add the cream cheese, and half the minced garlic (reserving the rest for topping) and stir gently until incorporated.

-- Pour in milk, a few tablespoons at a time, mashing until the potatoes reach your desired consistency.
+- Pour in milk, a few tablespoons at a time, stirring gently until the potatoes reach your desired consistency.
 I like them a bit sturdier, so I don't add too much milk.
+Take care not to overmash, or the potatoes will turn gummy.

-- Season with black pepper to taste and top with remaining brown butter, sage leaves, and minced garlic.
+- Season with black pepper to taste and salt, if needed.
+Top with remaining brown butter, sage leaves, and minced garlic.
 Serve!

 If you're using roasted garlic, you may want to omit the brown butter and sage and go with regular butter instead, as all three may be a bit overwhelming together.